Sergio Ramos: 2014–20: Sustained success and captaincy

 On 2 July 2020, Ramos scored his fifteenth consecutive penalty for Real Madrid in the 79th minute which proved to be the winner in a 1–0 home win against Getafe – opening up a four-point advantage at the top of La Liga.
-This was Ramos' ninth league goal of the season – equaling the record set by Argentine international defender Ezequiel Garay in 2006-07 while playing for Racing Santander for a defender with the most goals in a single La Liga season.
+This was Ramos's ninth league goal of the season – equaling the record set by Argentine international defender Ezequiel Garay in 2006-07 while playing for Racing Santander for a defender with the most goals in a single La Liga season.
 The penalty against Getafe meant that Ramos had equalled his best goal scoring season (11 goals) which was set the previous season.
 Ramos had now scored in four out of six of Madrid's matches since the restart, more than any other player.
 Moreover, the goal was his 100th career club goal, and his 70th in La Liga.
-The win over Getafe was Ramos' 450th La Liga appearance as a Real Madrid player, becoming just the fifth player to reach this milestone.
+The win over Getafe was Ramos's 450th La Liga appearance as a Real Madrid player, becoming just the fifth player to reach this milestone.
 Three days later, he scored another penalty – his 22nd in a row, and his tenth goal of the season in La Liga – in a 1–0 away win over Athletic Bilbao.
 He also became the first centre-back to score 10 goals in a La Liga season since Fernando Hierro during the 1993–94 season.
 On 19 July, Ramos scored his eleventh league goal in Real Madrid's last La Liga game of the season against Leganes in an eventual 2–2 draw, making it his most prolific season in White with 13 goals across all competitions.
 At the end of the season, Ramos won his fifth league title with Los Blancos and Real Madrid's 34th overall.